BSc (Hons)

 When you choose Paramedic Science in your UCAS application, you will be asked an additional question regarding criminal convictions.
 Here you must declare all spent and unspent criminal convictions including (but not limited to) cautions, reprimands, final warnings, bind over orders or similar and details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.

-We do not accept deferred applications for Nursing, Midwifery, Paramedic Science or Social Work.
+We are not accepting deferred applications for Nursing, Midwifery, Paramedic Science, Diagnostic Radiography or Social Work.
 You must apply in the year you wish to start the programme.

 If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages for information on equivalent qualifications.